jxltom/scrapymon/README.md

 # flask-template

 ## Features

+- Bootstrap support by flask-bootstrap
 - Heroku/Dokku supported

 ## TODO

-- Database

-    - Add database module

-- Login Module

-    - Better handling of login_test view
+- Test login blueprint with CSRF protection.
+- Raise error or show warning for ```_dict_from_obj``` if attribute is not upper.